lingyundai/drug-activity-prediction/README.md

 # drug-activity-prediction

-Detailed description and analysis can be found in the pdf file in this repo.
+Implementation and analysis details can be found in the pdf file in this repo.